GanatraJay2000/basicModal/README.md

 - Responsive modal
 - Works with HTML Content(for popups, alerts, and much more any where you want ) , Images ( for gallery )
+- Customization Possible
+- Scrollbar can also be customized

 # How to use